How do the price dynamics of Bitcoin differ from traditional assets?

-This guide serves as a valuable primer that aims to help you really understand the mechanics of Bitcoin’s price.
+This guide is a valuable primer will help you understand the mechanics of Bitcoin’s price.
 It’s not your average guide either so whilst there may be sections you are already familiar we urge you to continue reading.

 Disclaimer: All of the content written on CoinMarketExpert is unbiased and based on objective analysis.
 The information provided on this page should not be construed as an endorsement of cryptocurrency, service provider or offering and should neither be considered a solicitation to trade.